by Hadley Robinson

 The modern definition of divorce is different in some ways than its meaning in ancient times.

 Since the Reformation period, the word implies not only the putting away of one's wife but also the dissolution of the marriage itself as if it had never been.
 In this way, the so-called divorced person gains the alleged right to marry another.
 This is key to understanding why the heathen put so much importance on the action of the State, unlawful as it is, in making and dissolving the marriage bond.

 The Protestant church adopted this definition because it is so handy for the broader purpose of weakening what God has joined together and giving sinners in the congregation justification for evil.

 If the modern definition of divorce is true, it makes New Testament teaching on marriage difficult to understand: how could it be adultery against a first wife by marrying a second if the first marriage was such as if it had never taken place?
 If divorce completely dissolves a marriage, then how is some future adultery possible?
 How can one sin against someone with whom one has no relationship?
 How could it have been adulterous for Herod to take the divorced wife of his brother?

 The common definition of adultery today is the act of having an extra-marital affair with someone else.
 However, if that person is divorced or never married, then it is not adultery in the eyes of most.
 It could be cheating, being immoral, or something but not adultery.
-Thankfully, Jesus' teachings on marriage ignore the notion of the modern meaning of divorce all together: that the marriage bond is completely broken and that the person is free to marry another.
+Thankfully, Jesus' teachings on marriage ignore the notion of the modern meaning of divorce all together.

 It does not say he must not be divorced (or separated from his wife in the Biblical definition).
 This is because a man can be separated from his wife on the grounds, for example, of sexual misconduct but she is still his wife.
 With the Holy Spirit's help, he can (and must) remain single (1 Cor.
 7:11)8.
 If the wife quits her adultery and returns, the marriage can be restored.